ICRAR/EAGLE/docs/settings.rst

 Developer
 """""""""

-**Enable Performance Display** - Display the frame time of the graph renderer.

 **Translate With New Categories** - Replace the old categories with new names when exporting.
 For example, replace 'Component' with 'PythonApp' category.

 **Open Tanslator In Current Tab** - When translating a graph, display the output of the translator in the current tab.